Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Introduction

+The present work is part of a series of two papers, whose goal is to generalize these $\mathrm{SL}_2$-properties to the case $n=3$.
+The main result of the current paper is the following.

-\begin{theorem} For a punctured surface $\surf$ with empty boundary, equipped with an ideal triangulation $\idealtriang$, the Sikora-Westbury $\mathrm{SL}_3$-web basis for the algebra of functions $\mathbb{C}[\mathscr{X}_{\mathrm{SL}_3(\mathbb{C})}(\surf)]$ admits an explicit system of positive integer coordinates, which can be characterized completely by finitely many Knutson-Tao rhombus inequalities \cite{KnutsonJAmerMathsoc99} and modulo $3$ congruence~conditions. \end{theorem}
+\begin{theorem} For a punctured finite-type surface $\surf$ equipped with an ideal triangulation $\idealtriang$, the Sikora-Westbury $\mathrm{SL}_3$-web basis for the algebra of functions $\mathbb{C}[\mathscr{R}_{\mathrm{SL}_3(\mathbb{C})}(\surf)]$ admits an explicit system of non-negative integer coordinates, which can be characterized by finitely many Knutson-Tao rhombus inequalities {\upshape\cite{KnutsonJAmerMathsoc99}} and modulo $3$ congruence conditions. \end{theorem}